boazsegev/facil.io/README.md

 The `make libdump` command will dump all the relevant files in a single folder called `libdump`, and you can copy them all or divide them into header ands source files.

+It's also possible to compile the facil.io library separately using the `make lib` command.

 ### Using `facil.io` as a CMake submodule

 [facil.io](http://facil.io) also supports both `git` and CMake submodules.
 Credit to @OwenDelahoy (PR#8).